Objects of the Association

 Section 3.
-An antiquarian bookseller is defined to mean an individual character and reputation actively and solely engaged for at least three years in buying and selling antiquarian books and manuscripts and related materials.
+An antiquarian bookseller is defined to mean an individual of good character and reputation actively and solely engaged for at least three years in buying and selling antiquarian books and manuscripts and related materials.

 Election to membership

 Section 4.
 All elections of applicants to regular or associate membership in the Association shall be by vote of the Board of Directors.
 An affirmative vote of two thirds of the Board of Directors shall be required for election.
-Each candidate for membership must apply in writing on such forms as may from time to time be designated by the Board of Directors and, with the exception of associate or emeritus applications, must cause to be submitted in favor of such application for recommendations in writing from four regular members, at least two of whom have been such members for at least two years. the application and recommendations shall be submitted so as to be received by the Secretary at least 30 days prior to the next meeting of the Board at which membership applications will be considered.
+Each candidate for membership must apply in writing on such forms as may from time to time be designated by the Board of Directors and, with the exception of associate or emeritus applications, must cause to be submitted in favour of such application for recommendations in writing from four regular members, at least two of whom have been such members for at least two years.
+The application and recommendations shall be submitted so as to be received by the Secretary at least 30 days prior to the next meeting of the Board at which membership applications will be considered.
 The Secretary shall cause the name of the applicant and the names of the recommending members to be circulated among members for comments, and upon request, furnish any member of the Board of Directors copies of the application, recommendations, and such other relevant information as may be available, at least two weeks before the meeting of the Board at which action is to be taken upon the application for membership.
-The Secretary shall report to the membership all applications for membership received and in the event that an application shall have been rejected outline the reasons for rejection as part of his or her report to the Annual General Meeting.
+The Secretary shall report to the membership all applications for membership received ,and in the event that an application shall have been rejected, outline the reasons for rejection as part of his or her report to the Annual General Meeting.

 Section 5.1.
 Each candidate whose application for membership is rejected shall be so notified and, on request will be furnished with a statement of the reasons for such rejection by a member of the Board of Directors selected by the President, and shall be permitted to submit to the Secretary additional information bearing on the application, which information shall be considered, along with the original application, at the next regularly scheduled meeting of the Board of Governors at which membership applications are considered.

 Section 5.2.
-Each candidate elected to regular membership or associate membership in the Association shall, by a notice sent to the candidate’s address as set forth in the application for membership, be notified by the Secretary of election and of the amount of the initiation fee, if any, and the usual annual dues to be paid; but no member shall be entitled to any of the privileges of membership until there has been paid to the Treasurer of the Association, or until the treasurer has been notified in writing by the Treasurer of a Regional Chapter that such payment of initiation fee, if any, and the annual dues for the current year.
-If the amount due is not paid within ninety (90) days after said notification has been sent, the election may be canceled by the Board of Governors.
+Each candidate elected to regular membership or associate membership in the Association shall, by a notice sent to the candidate’s address as set forth in the application for membership, be notified by the Secretary of election and of the amount of the initiation fee, if any, and the usual annual dues to be paid; but no member shall be entitled to any of the privileges of membership until there has been paid to the Treasurer of the Association, or until the Treasurer has been notified in writing by the Treasurer of a Regional Chapter that such payment of initiation fee, if any, and the annual dues for the current year have been paid.
+If the amount due is not paid within ninety (90) days after said notification has been sent, the election may be cancelled by the Board of Governors.
 No candidate rejected by the Board of Directors shall be proposed again within one (1) year thereafter.